apike/allenpike.com/_posts/2023-06-30-llm-tools-beyond-chatgpt.md

 Of course, the LLM’s idea of the most promising headline might still occasionally be janky garbage.
 More on that later.

 ## 5. Let your LLM think in secret
 Everything ChatGPT generates is shown to the user.
 That’s fine for some use cases, but it can undermine certain product goals.
-For example, if you want an LLM to facilitate a great tutoring session, game, or any other activity where a human would keep notes or collect their thoughts before speaking, you’ want any model attempting the same task to be able to generate “internal thoughts” before generating something user-visible.
+For example, if you want an LLM to facilitate a great tutoring session, game, or any other activity where a human would keep notes or collect their thoughts before speaking, you want a model attempting the same task to be able to generate “internal thoughts” before generating something user-visible.

 This can be as simple as telling the model that to first output its chain of thought or hidden reasoning wrapped in `<hidden>`, then follow with its user-facing output.
 When you render the result, just display the non-hidden text.

 Since that can be a bit error-prone, real-world applications typically use prompt chaining to allow for hidden work – intermediate prompts produce interim “thoughts”, which get fed into the prompt that generates the user-visible output.

 ## 6. Prompt your model dynamically
-Another big limitation of ChatGPT is that the prompts are basically static text you paste in.
+Another big limitation of ChatGPT is that the prompts are static text you paste in.
 To build actual products on this tech, product engineers generally use some kind of templating system to feed their model different variations of a prompt at runtime.

 Dynamic prompts often include variables for user context, known-good output examples, knowledge base articles, documentation, and more – all sized to fit within the relevant context window and cost constraints in production.

 Templating as a prompt engineering tool is obvious, but is a good illustration of why getting out of ChatGPT and into code unlocks some pretty fundamental experimentation and iteration tools.

 ## 7. Provide the facts
-The most common things engineers put into their prompt templates are probably facts.
+Facts are the most common things engineers put into their prompt templates.
 LLMs famously tend to confabulate factual information that seems plausible when they’re not sure.
-Tamping this down at the model level is [a fascinating area of active research](https://www.youtube.com/watch?v=hhiLw5Q_UFg), but today we can help a lot by adding relevant true facts to our input contexts.
+Tamping this down at the model level is [a fascinating area of active research](https://www.youtube.com/watch?v=hhiLw5Q_UFg), but today we can help a lot by adding relevant true facts to our inputs.

 For example, to respond to a user input, e.g. “How is Slurm made?”, you might first query a vector database populated with [embeddings](https://huggingface.co/blog/getting-started-with-embeddings).
 This lets you pull out facts that are semantically similar to the user input.
 Feeding in those vetted Slurm facts along with the user’s question can dramatically reduce the model’s reliance on its pre-training, which may have been disastrously light on Slurm-related insights.

-In this way, we can often use LLMs to get good output for topics that are either obscure, newer than the model’s data cutoff date, specific to your product, or just underrepresented in the existing data sets that trained your model.
+In this way, we can often use LLMs to get good output for topics that are either obscure, newer than the model’s data cutoff date, specific to your product, or just underrepresented in the existing data sets your model trained on.

 A special case of providing the model with facts is establishing a “memory”.
 ChatGPT does one specific kind of this: it sends the most recent few thousand words of text in your chat thread to the model when you make a new query.
 In that way, ChatGPT has some short-term memory.

 Back in the ancient times – four months ago – I speculated that [large context windows were necessary](https://allenpike.com/2023/175b-parameter-goldfish-gpt) to one day create an LLM-powered agent that feels like it has a stable and growing memory over the long term.
-Between Anthropic’s new [100k-token context windows](https://www.anthropic.com/index/100k-context-windows) and the tools for letting models store and retrieve key facts, it’s now completely possible to build a companion or coach that behaves as if it has a long-term memory.
+Between Anthropic’s new [100k-token context windows](https://www.anthropic.com/index/100k-context-windows) and procedural tools for letting models store and retrieve key facts, it’s now completely possible to build a companion or coach that behaves as if it has a long-term memory.

 Hold on to your butts.

 ## 8. Build non-chat-like experiences
 While chat experiences are going to be massive and keep getting more useful, chat is just one thing we can build with LLMs.
 Product designers’ imaginations are just starting to scratch the surface of what is possible here.

-Talented designer Maggie Appleton has a great recent exploration of these UX possibilities titled “[Why I Hate Chatbots](https://maggieappleton.com/lm-sketchbook)”.
+Talented designer Maggie Appleton has a great exploration of these UX possibilities titled “[Why I Hate Chatbots](https://maggieappleton.com/lm-sketchbook)”.
 The core idea is that language models can help us analyze, remind, suggest, categorize, challenge, label, automate, and otherwise power quality-of-life features that have nothing to do with chat or even composing text.

 If you find your team stuck wondering, "What text fields in our product could we have an LLM generate text into?" then challenge yourself to get outside of that box.